astroboogie/DataScience/README.md

   - Team projects for collaboration under the "Projects" folder.

 ### Setting up Github, the easy way
-If you're ambitious enough to [learn Git](http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners), I'd recommend doing so for a more thorough understanding of using Github.
-If you would like to learn how to use Github without the terminal, I would instead recommend [Github Desktop](https://desktop.github.com/).
+For a thorough understanding of using Github, you can [learn Git](http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) here.
+If you'd like to learn how to use Github without the terminal, you should use [Github Desktop](https://desktop.github.com/).